BluFlameTech/bluflametech.github.io/_pages/about.md

                     As tempting as it may be to reinvent technology, reuse should always be the first choice.
 Reuse is part and parcel with research.
 What is the problem?
 Has it been solved before?
 Can you take advantage of the available solution(s)?
 Does it meet the need?
 Is there an existing pattern or practice that addresses the problem?
-We reuse from eachother and we reuse from the community.
+We reuse from each other and we reuse from the community.
 And like all responsible consumers, it's important to also give back for the benefit of others.
                 </td>
                 <td>